Azure-Samples/openai-apim-lb/SUPPORT.md

 ## Microsoft Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+Support for this project is limited to the resources listed above.
+This project is **not** covered by the [Microsoft Azure support policy](https://azure.microsoft.com/en-us/support/).